grinmax/vue-smart-pagination/README.md

 ```
 **Adding Data to a Component:**

-In the array `array_data` we add data and output them to the pagination-page.
+In the array `array_data` we add data and output them to the `<pagination-page>`.
 When referring to an array of elements, specify the `originalEvent` property to display the current data.
 To display simple data, use `<div>`, and for components use `<component>`. `<div slot =" page "slot-scope =" item "> </ div>` is required.

 **Example:**